A Comprehensive Guide to Payroll Deduction Remittances in Canada

 Note: The over-deductions and under-deductions for the income tax could be adjusted with subsequent pay in the statement of account when caught in the current year.

 These penalties are charged for non-compliance with deducting the correct CPP and CPP2 contributions, EI premiums, or provincial income tax from the amounts paid to your employees.
 Missed payment fines are also applied to outstanding balances of $500 or more.
-These penalties are based on daily compound interest of employees’ pay.
+These penalties are based on the daily compound interest of employees’ pay.

 The minimum penalty is 10% of the outstanding total.
 If the failure to deduct is found to have been made intentionally or due to gross negligence, the charge percentage increases to 20%, according to the information return.